 As many of you will be aware, South Shore Academy is visited termly by Her Majesty’s Inspectors to monitor its journey of improvement.
-On the 17/18th January last term, we received our 4th monitoring visit, which like the previous three, was a great success and there was much to celebrate as well as some crucial areas for further development.
+On the 21/22nd March last term, we received our final visit, which like the previous visits was a great success and there was much to celebrate as well as some crucial areas for further development.

 Please click on the below link to view the Ofsted report in full.